 It results in the complete obliteration of one species, while the other triumphs.
 The one that triumphs and survives is the fitter species of the two.
 In human-animal interactions, obviously it is the humans who come out on top.

-Why is it important to understand these relationships?
+Why is it important to study competition and coexistence in nature?

 Humans have caused insertion of many species in ecosystems around the world.
 Often, they are themselves the invasive species.
 Understanding the competition dynamics helps us mitigate them better.